Invoke-Automation/IALogging/docs/Write-LogError.md

 ```

 ## DESCRIPTION
-The Write-LogError calls the WriteError method on all registerd LoggingChannels.
+The Write-LogError calls the WriteError method on all registerd LoggingChannels in the LoggingChannelList.

 ## EXAMPLES